What is an Attar?

 The word “attar”, “itra”, or “ittar” is commonly assumed to have been derived from “itir”, a Persian word that means perfume, which is, in turn, came from the Arabic word “itr”.

-The story of attar is as ancient as the human civilization itself.
-Studies showed that the earliest methods and techniques used for producing essential oils were developed by Ibn al Baitar (1188 CE – 1248 CE), an eminent chemist and physician in Muslim-ruled Spain within the Emirate of Granada.
+The story of attar is as ancient as human civilization itself.
+Studies have shown that the earliest methods and techniques for producing essential oils were developed by Ibn al-Baitar (1188 CE – 1248 CE), an eminent chemist and physician in Muslim-ruled Spain, within the Emirate of Granada.

 The Egyptians were reputed for making perfumes across the ancient world.
-These perfumes were formulated from flowers and plants before they could be mixed with other oils.
-Later, a renowned physician of the Islamic Golden Age Abu Ali al Sina (980 CE – 1037 CE), also known as Ibn Sina (Avicenna), refined and developed the methods and made distinctive and diverse types of attars.
-He is believed as a pioneer who used distillation techniques for roses and other plants.
+These perfumes were formulated from flowers and plants before being mixed with other oils.
+Later, a renowned physician of the Islamic Golden Age, Abu Ali al-Sina (980 CE – 1037 CE), also known as Ibn Sina (Avicenna), refined and developed the methods and made distinctive and diverse types of attars.
+He is believed to be a pioneer who used distillation techniques for roses and other plants.

-The Yemini Queen Arwa al Sulayhi (1048 CE – 1138 CE) introduced a special variety of attars derived from mountainous flowers.
+The Yemeni Queen Arwa al Sulayhi (1048 CE – 1138 CE) introduced a special variety of attars derived from mountainous flowers.
 She used to gift these attars to the monarchs of Arabia.

 In the Mughal Empire, Abul Fazal Faizee, the grand vizier of Emperor Akbar, introduced the Mabkhara incense burner.
 Diverse types of herbs such as Aloe (Oud), Cinnamon, and Sandal and animal substances such as Anbar, Musk, and Myrrh were used for producing attars in the Mughal reign.